 WAYNESVILLE R-VI SCHOOL DISTRICT

-Excel as a student-centered community of learners that embraces diversity and innovation.
+Excel as a student-centered community of learners that embraces diversity, collaboration, and innovation.

-Empower and prepare individual students for future opportunities as citizens and leaders.
+Prepare and empower individual lifelong learners for opportunities as citizens and leaders.